amakurin/CarND-Vehicle-Detection/writeup_report.md

 But in the same time including HOG features in feature vector lead to increasing accuracy.

-Unfortunately i didn't found any combination of parameters with acceptable accuracy with computing HOG on less then two channels.
+Unfortunately, i didn't find any combination of parameters with acceptable accuracy with computing HOG on less then two channels.

 For two channels the best choise was L and S channel of HLS.
 For three channels the best choise of color space was YCrCb.

 I didn't see any dependency between chosen color space and other HOG parameters.
-Actually no matter what color space and channels were chosen the following combination of parameters always gave best accuracy:
+Actually, no matter what color space and channels were chosen the following combination of parameters always gave best accuracy:

 | Parameter        | Value         |
 |:----------------:|:-------------:|